SF36 in BHPS and SF12 in UKHLS

 Any guidance you could give on this would be very welcome.

-#1 Updated by j petersen almost 7 years ago
+#1 Updated by j petersen about 7 years ago

 The derivation of PCS and MCS is described here with reference to the original paper;